Runbook Scheduling page

 Click Runbook Scheduling in the Navigation pane to open the Runbook Scheduling page.
 You can schedule up to 200 on-demand runbooks to execute at times that you configure.

 Although on-demand runbooksClosed An automated workflow that executes a series of steps or tasks in response to a triggered event, such as the detection of anomalous behavior generating an incident, a lifecycle event, or a manually executed runbook. are named for their ability to be executed arbitrarily at your discretion (distinct from incidentClosed A collection of one or more related triggers.
 Relationships that cause triggers to be combined into incidents include application, location, operating system, or a trigger by itself. runbooks and lifecycle runbooks that Riverbed IQ Ops executes in response to built-in logicClosed A runbook node category that adds conditions to branch the runbook, enabling conditional execution paths based on data and context.), it is possible to execute on-demand runbooks on user-configured schedules.
-To clarify, "on-demand," when referring to runbooks, means that they are not dependent on IQ's built-in logic for executing runbooks in response to specific incident or lifecycle criteria; rather, "on-demand" means user-initiated, whether that is interactively and opportunistically for recently observed situations, or on a configured regular schedule that is independent of incident and lifecycle occurrences.
+To clarify, "on-demand", when referring to runbooks, means that they are not dependent on IQ Ops's built-in logic for executing runbooks in response to specific incident or lifecycle criteria.
+Rather, "on-demand" means user-initiated, whether that is interactively and opportunistically for recently observed situations, or on a configured regular schedule that is independent of incident and lifecycle occurrences.

 The Runbook Scheduling page shows this information: